 - Dosh users securely link their credit and/or debit cards to the app, then receive up to 10% cash back for every purchase they make with the card at thousands of affiliated stores and restaurants, plus $5 for every friend you refer.

 - Ebates is a popular cashback site that offers frequent signup and referral bonuses, in addition to the money you’ll receive back every time you start an online shopping spree through their affiliate links.

-- Mr. Rebates works much like eBates, albeit with a harder-to-navigate user interface and higher advertised number of participating retailers and cash back rates up to 30%.
+- Mr. Rebates works much like Ebates, albeit with a harder-to-navigate user interface, a higher advertised number of participating retailers, and cash back rates up to 30%.
 Nevertheless, the best way to decide between services is to see which accommodates more online stores and product categories specific to your buying habits.